 If you are familiar with your book, you would have known that some Egyptians became Muslims too (Sura 26:51), so which is it?
 Is Moses still “the first to believe?”

-That someone believe in one God doesn’t make one a Muslim.
+That one believes in one God doesn’t make one a Muslim.
 It’s a shame you ignored this fact in my post.
-You are a poor advocate if you keep repeating a point that has been refuted.
+You are a poor advocate if you keep repeating a point that has already been refuted.
 Besides, you have not yet proven to me that the god of Islam is the Creator.
 That is blind belief.
 Prove this then we can discuss further.

-I have already defined what a Muslim is in the article: one who adheres to the 5 pillars of Islam.
-None of the people before Muhammad knew of, let alone followed the 5 pillars, so if you tell me they are Muslims, you are just rehashing your myths (tales) and if you persist in that, I will simply ignore your points.
+I have already defined what a Muslim is in the article: one who adheres to the five pillars of Islam.
+None of the people before Muhammad knew of, let alone followed the five pillars, so if you tell me that they are Muslims, you are just rehashing your myths (tales) and if you persist in that, I will simply ignore your points.
 Why should I embrace Islamic myths and not Greek or Aztec myths?

 You said Muhammad came to “standardize and perfect” the religion of God.
 What a joke.
-That means for more than 4,000 years, this “religion of God” had no standard and no one to perfect it.
+That means for more than 4,000 years, this “religion of God” had no standard and had no one to perfect it.
 So the hands of Allah were tied until the 7th century when Messiah-Muhammad came along.
-I repeat, I will not accept such myths.
-If it suits you, that’s cool, but don’t dare call it the truth.
+If this fantasy suits you, that’s cool, but don’t please don’t call it the truth.